Ecwid/ecwid-api-docs/includes/_startersite.md

 Field | Type |  Description
 ----- | -----| ------------
-coverImageUrl | string | URL to the main image, displayed in background when starter site is opened. coverImageThumbnail | base64 | Thumbnail cover image. coverImageMobileUrl | string | URL to the main image, displayed in background when starter site is opened on mobiles. coverImageMobileThumbnail | base64 | Thumbnail cover image for mobile devices
+coverImageUrl | string | URL to the main image, displayed in background when instant site is opened. coverImageThumbnail | base64 | Thumbnail cover image. coverImageMobileUrl | string | URL to the main image, displayed in background when instant site is opened on mobiles coverImageMobileThumbnail | base64 | Thumbnail cover image for mobile devices

 #### Errors